Jake-Shiel/Jake-Shiel/README.md

 * ✉️  You can contact me at [jakeshiel33@gmail.com](mailto:jakeshiel33@gmail.com)
 * 🧠  I'm learning Python and R for Data Analysis

+### Let's Connect
+I am always open to new opportunities, collaborations, and learning experiences.
+Feel free to explore my portfolio, and don't hesitate to reach out if you'd like to discuss a project, potential collaboration, or simply to connect.

+* ✉️  You can contact me at [jakeshiel33@gmail.com](mailto:jakeshiel33@gmail.com)
+LinkedIn: linkedin.com/in/jakeshielbsc
+Portfolio: jakeshiel-data-analyst
+Thank you for visiting my GitHub profile.
+I look forward to connecting with you!

 ### Skills